softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

 }
 ```

 Looking at it it's not immediately clear what happens (unlike the flow graph).
 Why do we need those queues?
-There are two possibilities: (1) I don't know scalaz-stream good enough; (2) it's a consequence of the "explicit concurrency" approach.
+There are two possibilities: (1) I don't know scalaz-stream good enough; (2) it's a consequence of pull-only + "explicit concurrency" approach.
 We want to run two streams in parallel, and when the driver evaluates the input it needs a way to direct the elements to either of the concurrent streams.

 Hence we create two queues, one which will hold odd elements, one which will hold even elements.
 The queue have a very small bound (1), but it could be larger if we'd like to buffer elements.
 From the scalaz-stream queues we can obtain two processes: an `queue.enqueue` sink (that is a stream of functions `Int => Task[Unit]`) which puts elements on the queue, and a `queue.dequeue` stream of elements on the queue.

 First we zip the `start` input stream with both `queue.enqueue` streams, and depending on `% 2 == 0` result, evaluate either one or the other task.
 The `.eval` stream combinators turns a `Process[Task, Task[O]]` into a `Process[Task, O]`: it turns a stream of effectful values into a stream of values, evaluating these effects during process execution.
 This type-checks as the process is specified to have `Task` effects during execution.
 That way we obtain the `enqueue` process of unit values, corresponding to successfull enqueues.

 Secondly, we map the `queue.dequeue` processes using our `processElement` blueprint.
 Again, we use the same blueprint, which will be executed twice.
 We then merge the left and right processes and obtain the `dequeue` process using the `merge` combinator: under the hood, it uses `wye`, a non-deterministic way to combine two processes (as opposed to the deterministic `tee`).
+A wye pulls items from both streams in parallel and emits whichever value is produced first.

 As we want to run the `enqueue` & `dequeue` processes at the same time (they "cooperate" by enqueueing and dequeueing elements), we merge them again using a `wye` which returns a disjunction (either `()` corresponding to enqueue or a value corresponding to a transformed element) and collect only the number elements.
 This can now be run and executed.